EstherPlomp/TNW-Tracking/abstract-OSF.md

 How can tracking research objects promote equity and inclusion within the research community?
 Please bring your examples, recommended practices and questions (and answers!) to the session!

+# Session draft

+~ 20 minutes case studies
+- Meron
+- Esther
+- Other examples?

+~ 40 minutes discussion (menti meter?)
+Should we track research objects or has this the risk to reinforce the publish or perish culture?
+Can tracking of research objects incentivise researchers to share their research outputs in accordance with the FAIR principles, or do we need other tools?
+Are there any examples in the Netherlands where tracking of research objects have been successful?
+What technological infrastructure would be needed to effectively track research objects - Are there existing tools that can be adapted for this purpose?
+How can we balance quantitative and qualitative metrics in the evaluation of research objects?
+How can tracking research objects promote equity and inclusion within the research community?

+**Outcome**: blogpost to summarise the session + if needs are clear and there are simple steps that could be taken, perhaps some recommendations that researchers could follow to ensure that their research outputs are easier to track?